oscar257443/RoboticStudio1-GasDetectionRobot/README.md

 ## Intro
 This github repo is a place where we collect and share the code in order to get the robot working for University course Robotic Studio 1.
 The goal is to simulate and control a robot using SLAM and pathplanning techniques to navigate an enviroment and collect sensor data along the way within the enviroment.

+## System
+We are using ROS 1 with gazebo and Ubunutu 1.18.4 LTS on the Turtlebot 3 platform